Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/docs/ecosystem.md

 ## KalaMove

 Uses a manifest system with the .kmf extension and a custom syntax to control how do move, copy, delete and rename files and folders and how to create new dirs where needed.

 ---

-## KalaData

-Stores various formats in bulk inside a custom binary, either uncompressed or with 7z compression algorithms chosen by the end user with simple compression choice of fast, normal or archive.

----